What is the Best Swiss Bank in 2025?

 Some people want an actual office with people in case they have an issue.
 I do not care about that.
 But that is not the case for everybody!

 And also, sometimes, people want a local bank.
-They feel like they can trust more a regional bank.
+They feel like they can trust a regional bank more.
 We have plenty of cantonal banks in Switzerland, and people seem to like them.
 This would be one of the last points I would use to compare the two banks.
 But if you want, that is something you can consider!
 I prefer to look at the ATMs of that bank rather than the bank itself.

 I use my bank account monthly to pay all my bills.
 Except for that time, I rarely check my bank account.
 As long as I can do that relatively quickly, I do not care how to do that.
 But I want to be able to do that from home.

 One important thing is where you can withdraw money for free!
 The lack of ATMs was a big issue for me with Postfinance.
-There were no ATMs where I could withdraw cash for free, close to where I worked or lived.
-It could be vital if you withdraw money often!
+There were no ATMs close to where I worked or lived where I could withdraw cash for free.
+This could be vital if you withdraw money often!

 Features of the bank